evankins/DND-API/README.md

-# GZG Personal Project
+# DND Personal Project

 ## Description

-This project serves as a database designed to catalog the tables and attendees participating in the annual GZG tabletop convention.
-It aims to provide an organized inventory of available gaming tables and the individuals engaging in various tabletop games.
+This project uses Python and PostgreSQL to manage and interact with DND character data, including their skills, abilities, and proficiencies.
+The application provides an API for accessing and manipulating this data, allowing users to create, read, update, and delete characters and their associated attributes.
+This project is a great way to combine a passion for D&D with software development, and serves as a practical exercise in database management, API development, and Python programming.

 ## Table of Contents